-1 U.S. Decennial Census, 2000.
+41 U.S. Decennial Census, 2000.

-2 In 1990, the "Asian Alone" category includes Pacific Islanders, and Pacific Islanders are not included in the "Other" category.
-County (21 percent).
-While the White population declined at the regional level, it increased in the Mission
+42 In 1990, the "Asian Alone" category includes Pacific Islanders, and Pacific Islanders are not included in the "Other" category.

-District and Presidio in San Francisco; West Berkeley, West Oakland, Oakland Chinatown, and the city of Emeryville in the East Bay; and parts of the cities of St. Helena and Napa in the North Bay (see Map 3a).3 Areas where the White population increased between 2000 and 2014 also experienced a decline in their share of low-income population (see Map 4f), indicating that at least some of this shift occurred due to rising housing costs in transit-accessible areas in inner bay communities.
+Mission District and Presidio in San Francisco; West Berkeley, West Oakland, Oakland Chinatown, and the city of Emeryville in the East Bay; and parts of the cities of St. Helena and Napa in the North Bay.43 Areas where the White population increased between 2000 and 2014 also experienced a decline in their share of low-income population, indicating that at least some of this shift occurred due to rising housing costs in transit-accessible areas in inner bay communities.